opensumi/docs/docs/develop/basic-design/dependence-injector.en.md

 }
 ```

-### 分类服务  Classes of Service
+### Classes of Service

-通过在创建 DI 子容器中为服务注册声明 `tag`，我们就可以通过 `tag` 参数来实现对不同分类下服务的调用，通常我们用于一些需要有特定分类的服务调用上，如在配置模块中，通过 `tag` 对同一个 `Token` 注册了三个不同的实现：By registering a `tag` for the service in the DI subcontainer, we can use the 'tag' parameter to implement calls to different classes of services.
+By registering a `tag` for the service in the DI subcontainer, we can use the `tag` parameter to implement calls to different classes of services.
 This parameter is usually used for service calls that require specific classes, such as in configuration modules.
-Three different implementations of the same 'Token' are registered via 'tag' :
+Three different implementations of the same `Token`are registered via  `tag`:

 ```ts
 export function injectFolderPreferenceProvider(inject: Injector): void {